moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 </div>
 <br>

-edited it has been edited look it has been edited look look

 Next, add the new `resources/assets/<mod id here>/particles` folder to your directory.
 Notice the "s" in "particles" for this folder's name.
-In this new `particles` folder, create a new json file named "my_particle.json" This is the lowercase "my_particle" from the inital registration.
+In this new `particles` folder, create a new json file named "my_particle.json" This is the lowercase "my_particle" from the initial registration.

 In this file, you will need some code to help Minecraft know which texture(s) to put onto your particle.